*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 Appeals Committee stage

-8. The student will be given at least 10 working days’ notice of the date of the Continuation of Registration Appeals Committee.
+8. The student will be given at least 10 University working days’ notice of the date of the Continuation of Registration Appeals Committee.

 9. The Continuation of Registration Appeals Committee may take evidence from the Head of Department (or their authorised deputy), other departmental representatives (including chairs of boards of examiners if relevant) and others as it deems appropriate.
 The Head of Department, or their authorised deputy, must be available when the case is being considered to advise the Committee on departmental procedures.